Diversity, Equity & Inclusion

 DEI AT DSST

 Eliminating educational inequity and integrating schools remains core to our mission at DSST.
 Essential to meeting this mission is the internal work we do to sharpen our own equity lenses as we create more diverse, equitable and inclusive systems.
-In partnership with our staff, students and families, the Diversity, Equity, and Inclusion (DEI) team remains dedicated to cultivating a school community that welcomes open discussion and self-reflection around these issues.
+In partnership with our staff, students and families, the Diversity, Equity and Inclusion (DEI) team remains dedicated to cultivating a school community that welcomes open discussion and self-reflection around these issues.
 This has been done in many ways, including the continuation of Affinity Groups and campus DEI Liaisons, and the launch of our Trans and Non-Binary Youth Advocates.
 These partnerships have allowed us to reflect on where we have been, assess where we are as a network and revisit our goals for the future.
 What affects any individual or collection of groups, impacts us all.

 Racial Excellence, Belonging, and Inclusiveness Matters